GameObjectFactory

 The Point Light Game Object provides a way to add a point light effect into your game, without the expensive shader processing requirements of the traditional Light Game Object.

 The difference is that the Point Light renders using a custom shader, designed to give the impression of a point light source, of variable radius, intensity and color, in your game.
-However, unlike the Light Game Object, it does not impact any other Game Objects, or use their normal maps for calcuations.
+However, unlike the Light Game Object, it does not impact any other Game Objects, or use their normal maps for calculations.
 This makes them extremely fast to render compared to Lights and perfect for special effects, such as flickering torches or muzzle flashes.

 For maximum performance you should batch Point Light Game Objects together.
 This means ensuring they follow each other consecutively on the display list.
 Ideally, use a Layer Game Object and then add just Point Lights to it, so that it can batch together the rendering of the lights.
-You don't have to do this, and if you've only a handful of Point Lights in your game then it's perfectly safe to mix them into the dislay list as normal.
+You don't have to do this, and if you've only a handful of Point Lights in your game then it's perfectly safe to mix them into the display list as normal.
 However, if you're using a large number of them, please consider how they are mixed into the display list.

 The renderer will automatically cull Point Lights.
 Those with a radius that does not intersect with the Camera will be skipped in the rendering list.
 This happens automatically and the culled state is refreshed every frame, for every camera.